tpatterson1996/lcc-metadata-manual/data-management/file-management.md

 * **Best Practice**: Export all contacts together \(unless you’re comfortable knowing exactly which contacts are used in your record set\), otherwise if you load a project and the contacts aren’t loaded in mdEditor, you can’t re-add the contacts back into the metadata record.
 * **Best Practice**: Save mdEditor contacts at the end of every work session, load before each work session and ensure they are up to date.
 Then load the project/product record you want to work on.
 * **Best Practice**: Leave your contacts in mdEditor all the time so they’re always available.
+This allows you to readily add contacts to projects and products.

 ---